Adesina08/survey-vigil-tool/README.md

 - **Local development (Vite)**: add `VITE_APPS_SCRIPT_URL=...` to your `.env` file.
 - **Netlify / serverless functions**: set `APPS_SCRIPT_URL=...` (the server also falls back to `VITE_APPS_SCRIPT_URL`).

+The app now proxies requests through `/api/apps-script` by default when running in the browser to avoid Apps Script CORS header conflicts.
+If you need the frontend to talk to the Apps Script endpoint directly (for example when hosting the build on a static file server without the proxy), set `VITE_APPS_SCRIPT_DIRECT_FETCH=true` in your environment.

 Example entry for your environment file:

 ```